 Audit Committee Charter

-The purpose of the Audit Committee is to represent and assist the Board of Directors in its oversight of (1) the integrity of the financial reporting of the Company, (2) the independence, qualifications and performance of the Company’s independent auditor, (3) the performance of the Company’s internal audit function, and (4) the Company’s compliance with legal and regulatory requirements.
+The purpose of the Audit Committee of the Board of Directors (the “Board”) of the Company is to assist the Board in its oversight of, (i) the integrity of the Company’s financial statements and internal controls over financial reporting, (ii) the independence, qualifications and performance of the Company’s independent auditor, (iii) the performance of the Company’s internal audit function, and (iv) the Company’s compliance with legal and regulatory requirements.
 The Audit Committee also prepares the report required by the rules of the Securities and Exchange Commission to be included in the Company’s annual proxy statement.

-The Audit Committee shall consist of at least three members of the Board who satisfy the independence requirements under the rules of the New York Stock Exchange and the Securities and Exchange Commission.
+The Audit Committee shall consist of at least three members of the Board who satisfy the independence requirements of the New York Stock Exchange and the Securities and Exchange Commission.
 The Board shall designate one member as Chairperson or delegate authority to designate a Chairperson to the Audit Committee.
 Each member of the Audit Committee shall be financially literate and at least one member of the Audit Committee shall be an “audit committee financial expert” as defined by the Securities and Exchange Commission.
+Audit Committee members shall be appointed by the Board, shall serve for terms the Board determines, may not simultaneously serve on more than three public audit committees (unless Board approved), and may be removed by the Board in its discretion.

-The Audit Committee shall have the authority to retain such outside legal, accounting or other consultants or advisors as it determines appropriate to assist it in the performance of its functions, or to advise or inform the Committee.
-The Committee may also meet with investment bankers, financial analysts or other advisors.
-The Audit Committee may request any officer or employee of the Company or the Company’s outside counsel or independent auditor to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.
-The Audit Committee may also, from time to time as appropriate, delegate certain of the duties and responsibilities of the Audit Committee to one or more of its members.
+The Audit Committee shall have the authority to retain such outside legal, accounting or other consultants or advisors as it determines appropriate to assist it in the performance of its functions, or to advise or inform the Audit Committee.
+The Audit Committee may also meet with investment bankers, financial analysts or other advisors.
+The Audit Committee may request any officer or employee of the Company, the Company’s outside counsel, or independent auditor to attend an Audit Committee meeting or to meet with any members of, or consultants to, the Audit Committee.
+The Audit Committee shall have unrestricted access and may also, from time to time as appropriate, delegate certain duties and responsibilities of the Audit Committee to one or more of its members.
 The Company shall provide for appropriate funding, as determined by the Audit Committee, for payment of compensation to the independent auditor and to any advisors retained by the Audit Committee.

 Duties and Responsibilities